xtracthub/abyss/README.md

 - ~~Write a ton of tests~~
 ## Prefetcher
 - Handle failed transfers
+    - Investigate the difference between "fatal" and "non-fatal" error.
+    - How does Globus clean up failed transfers?
 ## Crawlers
 - ~~Improve file throughput of crawler~~
     - ~~Pushing to SQS takes an awfully long time, perhaps just spinning up more threads will solve the issue.~~